mhiggins8450/childrens-memory/readMe.md

 # Memory Game

-A simple memory game for kids.
-Match the pairs of images to win!
+A simple but fun two player memory game for kids of all ages!
+Match more pairs than your opponent to win!

 ## How to Play

 - Click on a square to reveal an image.
 - Click on a second square to see if there is a match.
-- If there is a match, the images remain visible and are outlined in green.
+- If there is a match, the images remain visible.
-- If there is not a match, the images are briefly outlined in red and then covered.
+- If there is not a match, the images are covered.
-- Match all pairs to win the game!
+- Match more pairs than your opponent to win!
 - Open index.html in your web browser to start playing.

 ## Preview